hocbigg/history/README.md

 The program emphasizes critical thinking, primary source analysis, and historical interpretation, balancing chronological, regional, and thematic approaches.

-## Organization

-The structure follows a logical progression:

-- **Intro**: Builds foundational skills and broad context.
-- **Core**: Develops essential knowledge across key periods and methods, equivalent to the first three years of traditional study.
-- **Advanced**: Offers specialization tracks for depth, allowing learners to choose 1–2 tracks based on interest.
-- **Capstone**: Synthesizes learning through independent application.

-Prerequisites ensure sequential learning, with milestones for self-assessment (e.g., reflective essays or quizzes on key concepts).
-Assume 20 hours/week total; allocate time across concurrent subjects in each semester (e.g., 10 hours each for two subjects).
-Adjust based on personal pace.

-Specialization tracks in the Advanced phase include:

-- **Ancient and Classical History**: Focus on early civilizations and foundational empires.
-- **European History**: Emphasis on Western developments from medieval to modern eras.
-- **American History**: Exploration of North and South American contexts, including colonial and contemporary periods.
-- **Global/Non-Western History**: Coverage of Asia, Africa, Middle East, and Oceania, highlighting interconnected global narratives.
-- **Thematic History**: Cross-cutting themes like economic, social, cultural, or environmental history.

-Learners should select one primary track and optionally one secondary for breadth.

 Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md), [extras/readings](extras/readings.md) or [extras/other_curricula](extras/other_curricula.md).

-**Process**.
-Students can work through the curriculum alone or in groups, in order or out of order.

-- We recommend doing all courses in **Core**, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially Core) in order from top to bottom.
-Some students choose to study multiple courses at a time in order to vary the material they are working on in a day/week.
-- The courses in the Advanced section are electives.
-Choose one track to specialize in and complete all the courses listed under it.

 **[How to contribute](/CONTRIBUTING.html)**